pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 cat        csh        df         ed         kill       link       mkdir      ps         rmdir      stty       test       zsh

 Aha!
 So all of those commands we were playing with above are just executable programs that like in a path that `Bash` knows about.
 You can add other paths to your `$PATH` variable to make `Bash` aware of other program locations. __But beware__: if you accidentally delete the contents of the variable, it can be a huge pain to fix!

-## Text editors (for making quick changes)

-Graphical text editors such as ([Atom](https://atom.io/)) have a bunch of nifty, customizable features.
-Many people instead swear by using shell-based text editors, like `emacs` or `vim`.
-I don't care what you use, but it's important that you learn the basics in at least one of the shell-based text editors, at least for making quick edits or edits on remote machines.
-Your options are (to name a few):

-* `emacs`
-* `vim`
-* `nano`
-* `sublime`

-If you go with `emacs` (that's what I use occasionally), the most important things to know are how to save, and how to quit.
-To open `emacs`, type the command name with a filename.
-For example, to edit a file "test.txt" in the current directory:

-    $ cd ~/
-    $ emacs test.txt

-Type some words in there.
-Then, to save, do:

-    ctrl + x, s

-In the above, hold ctrl and hit x, then hit s.

-To quit `emacs`, the command sequence is:

-    ctrl + x, c

 ## Startup and configuration files